awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-eks-cluster-controlplaneplacement.md

 # AWS::EKS::Cluster ControlPlanePlacement<a name="aws-properties-eks-cluster-controlplaneplacement"></a>

 The placement configuration for all the control plane instances of your local Amazon EKS cluster on an AWS Outpost\.
-For more information, see [Capacity considerations](https://docs.aws.amazon.com/eks/latest/userguide/eks-outposts-capacity-considerations.html) in the *Amazon EKS User Guide*
+For more information, see [Capacity considerations](https://docs.aws.amazon.com/eks/latest/userguide/eks-outposts-capacity-considerations.html) in the Amazon EKS User Guide\.

 ## Syntax<a name="aws-properties-eks-cluster-controlplaneplacement-syntax"></a>